jmalmin/slatefire-infinity-docs/poc/infinity-poc.md

  - Multiple projects are manually reviewed, if needed, before import in destination server.
  - Updates to OPA are provided for each Tririga Application and Platform version update.

+**Fireball**

+ - ØMonitor developer modifications across all objects.

+   ØTime tracking for developers working in Tririga.

+   ØMonitor object customization growth over time which allows forward planning.

+   ØWorkflow process monitoring during heavy loads to assess and manage performance.

+   ØMonitor external staging databases.

+   ØReports are generated and emailed to Admins (Excel, Birt, and Tableau reports available).

+   ØUpdates are provided for each Tririga Application and Platform version update.

 ### Automated Install